wutaotao2015/wutaotao2015.github.io/source/_posts/03012019-IntelliJ_Idea_Note.md

 make it easy to add virtual path:
 **In tomcat configuration's deployment, add plus icon, and we can add the uploaded files or war file location, use the default Application context, and it is done!**

+ 2020-11-18 17:31:51 added:
+ by default, tomcat autodeploy in conf/server.xml is true, so after testing, when I modify the java file and use command
+ `mvn clean compile war:exploded` to repackage the war, the server will report error first and then autodeploy and make the changes take effect.
+ Here we must clean or remove the target directory first, otherwise the tomcat will not redeploy.
+This is the command line hotDeploy code.
+ On the other hand, in idea tomcat, after changing code,just save the changes and rebuild the code, the idea has a function called hotswap in settings -> build, execution, deployment -> debugger -> hotSwap, it will make the changes classes to exploded war file and make tomcat recognize it.
+Quite convenient.

+ PS: use the tomcatBaseDir/bin/catalina.sh run in command line will see the real-time output of tomcat, no need to tail -f logs/catalina.out anymore.

 ## old lib jars project change to use maven
 Recently I work in a new company and its project use old lib jars without maven, I feel